The Sequel to Ebola

 In addition, social and emotional support, including pastoral care and designated primary attachment figures, will be given for all ages.
 The building of the orphanages reflects modern hygienic spaces for work, rest and play, offering children not just a place to survive but a place to thrive!
 The capital city of Freetown will offer a state-of-the-art orphanage, housing children three – eight years of age.
 Attached will be a kindergarten and lower primary school building which adjoins the church building.

-The orphanage will cater for the holistic development of young children, incorporating a playground and ensuring that the physical, social, cognitive, emotional and spiritual development of children are nurtured.
+The orphanage will cater to the holistic development of young children, incorporating a playground and ensuring that the physical, social, cognitive, emotional and spiritual development of children are nurtured.

 Teaching staff will be drawn from the teacher training college where students are trained to use modern teaching methodologies and a deeper understanding of child development.
 A full-time matron will have her own private quarters and be supported by assistants who will provide care and recreational activities on the weekends.

-The selection of orphans will be conducted by the Ministry of Social Welfare who have a registered data base of verified orphans.
+The selection of orphans will be conducted by the Ministry of Social Welfare who has a registered database of verified orphans.
 This will take place soon after the completion of buildings and appropriate resources for both the kindergarten to lower primary school and the living quarters are in place.
 We are excited to announce that both orphanages are due for completion by July 2017.

-If you would like to make a difference for the Ebola Orphans you can donate using the EziDebit button below.
+If you would like to make a difference for the Ebola Orphans you can donate using the EziDebit button on this page.